dishantlangayan/solace-twitter-stream/README.md

-The application is built using the Spring Boot Actuactor starter project, and use Solace's [Spring Boot Auto-Configuration for the Solace Java API](https://github.com/SolaceProducts/solace-java-spring-boot) to publish the Twitter stream to Solace PubSub+.
+The application is built using the Spring Boot Actuactor starter project, and use Solace's [Spring Boot Auto-Configuration for the Solace Java API](https://github.com/SolaceProducts/solace-java-spring-boot) to publish the Twitter stream to Solace PubSub.

 You can also filter for specific terms in the Twitter stream.